-There are lots of questions you might have regarding installing Catalina on Windows.
-That includes the compatibility, and the ability to run macOS Catalina.
-But in terms of installing Catalina on Windows, there is no such question.
+In terms of installing Catalina on Windows, there is no such question.
 Even Catalina is now risky to install but you have the perfect option which is virtual machine.
-The virtual machines solve almost all questions and makes riskiness faraway.
+The virtual machines solve almost all questions and make riskiness faraway.
 It will completely work separate from your actual operating system without harming a single thing.
 If there’s some problem at some point, you’ve two solid options whether to delete the virtual machine or use the snapshot that is pretty easy.
 That’s the best option to try everything up without taking a risk.

 Excited about Catalina, but don’t want to wait until fall?
 The public beta is now available to try on your Windows PC; here’s how to install macOS Catalina on VirtualBox.
 If you want to install macOS Catalina on VirtualBox worth of new features to play with, the Public Beta of Catalina VirtualBox image gives you access right now.